jindongwang/transferlearning/code/README.md

 *Some useful transfer learning and domain adaptation codes*

 > It is a waste of time looking for the codes from others.
-So I **clean** and **reimplement** them here in a way that you can **easily understand** and use.
+So I **collect** or **reimplement** them here in a way that you can **easily** use.
 The following are some of the popular transfer learning (domain adaptation) methods in recent years, and I know most of them will be chosen to compare with your own method.

 > It is still **on the go**.
 You are welcome to contribute and suggest other methods.